Bendy and the Ink Machine: Spin-offs

 A mobile spin-off called Bendy in Nightmare Run was announced on January 26, 2018.
 It was released on iOS on August 15, 2018, and on Android on September 27.
 The game is an endless runner style game involving the player characters of either Bendy, Boris, or Alice collecting Bacon Soup while running away from large bosses chasing the player character.

 A spin-off called Boris and the Dark Survival was released on February 10, 2020, on Bendy and the Ink Machines 3-year anniversary.
 The game is a prequel, taking place before the first chapter of the original game.
 It revolves around Boris the Wolf searching through the different levels of Joey Drew Studios looking for supplies for his safehouse while escaping Ink Bendy, Twisted Alice, the Projectionist, the Butcher Gang, or Borkis, a yellow-eyed version of Boris.
 The game also received several updates after its release.
 The latest one, Symphony of Shadows, was released on June 30, 2020.
+It was eventually renamed into Boris: Lone Wolf, adding additional content, secrets, and firmly placing the game during the events of Bendy and The Dark Revival on August 15th, 2025.